-My boyfriend has made dinner three times this week.
+Tom has cleaned the bathroom three times this week. (before now)

 When to use passives

 Oh no!
-A thief has stolen my bag!
+I think a thief has stolen my bag! (active)

-In the two sentences above, the second one is better because obviously a thief did it, we don't know exactly who the thief is, and the bag is the most important thing in the sentence.
+However, the second one is better because obviously a thief did it, we don't know who the thief is, and your bag is very important to you!